-As the laid-back sister restaurant to John Fleer’s sophisticated Rhubarb eatery, The Rhu offers a casual approach to the chef’s regionally-focused cuisine.
+As the laid-back sister restaurant to John Fleer’s sophisticated Rhubarb eatery, The Rhu offers a casual approach to the chef’s regionally focused cuisine.
 Locals swing by to stock up on gourmet snacks before hitting the trails or tubing down the French Broad River.
 In addition to pastries, sandwiches and salads, The Rhu stocks picnic baskets brimming with different food options.
 A brunch-centric one comes packed with fresh pastries, while another offers a traditional ploughman’s lunch.
-There’s also a sandwich and salad package.
-Excellent a la carte offerings span from a house-made ham sandwich on sweet potato brioche to a hearty garlic and kale salad.
+There’s also a sandwich-and-salad package.
+Excellent a la carte offerings span from a housemade ham sandwich on sweet potato brioche to a hearty garlic-and-kale salad.

 Oklahoma: Mediterranean Imports & Deli

 For more than 35 years, this deli has been bringing the exquisite tastes of the Mediterranean to Oklahoma City.
 Specialty foods from around Southern Europe and the Middle East beckon from the shelves of this small storefront.
 In addition to an extensive olive bar, the store offers numerous olive oils, rare jams and preserves, pickles and vinegars, as well as an encyclopedic selection of global cheeses.
 It’s a great place to stock up the pantry, yet the real draw is the lunch menu.
 Stellar sandwiches stuffed with turkey, cheese and other classic fillings share space with house specialties like falafel, shawarma pita and mezze platters.

 Virginia: Fulks Run Grocery